WebReflection/gitstrap/README.md

 [![build status](https://secure.travis-ci.org/WebReflection/gitstrap.png)](http://travis-ci.org/WebReflection/gitstrap)

-A basic structure to start a JS project
+A basic structure to start a JS project.

+The idea behind is to have it somewhere updated locally, then when it's time to create a new repo simply `cp -rf ~/code/gitstrap/* ~/code/newrepo` and then start creating amazing stuff with a folder already set up to build and easily test stuff.

     # install dependencies
     make dependencies